No Products in the Cart

 Not only are their speed requirements for Cat6 cable but there is also transmission requirements that need to be met.
 To briefly cover these some of the transmissions that are required for Cat6 is Return Loss, Insertion Loss, NEXT Loss, PSNEXT Loss, ACRF and PSACRF.
 You can see in your cables specification the performance for these different parameters.

 With Cat6 cables max speed of 10Gb at 180 feet or gigabit speeds up to 328 feet this makes it a great choice for residential installations.
-It gives you enough power to run a gigabit network and some future proofing benefits should 10Gb be a need or want for your network.
+Cat6 speed gives you enough power to run a gigabit network and some future proofing benefits should 10Gb be a need or want for your network.
 It also makes this a great choice for business as well.
 Cat6 improves over Cat5e by giving you better performance against near end cross talk.

 Anyone looking to upgrade or refresh their network will want to take a look at Cat6 cables.

-Cat6 cable has a standardized maximum performance speed of 250 MHz and 1Gb up to 328 feet (100 meters).
+Cat6 cable speed has a standardized maximum performance of 250 MHz and 1Gb up to 328 feet (100 meters).

 With the inclusion of newer technology came the ability to perform 2.5GBase-T and 5GBase-T with IEEE 802.3bz.